 Borax is a type of boric acid that contains 97% boron, and it’s mined from dried, ground-up ore deposits taken from an open-pit mine in California.

 - 20 Mule Team Borax, on the other hand, is made by evaporating salty water to make crystals which are then crushed into coarse powder for sale.

-- It may look similar but they’re chemically different compounds with different properties and uses in-home products.
+- They may look similar but they’re chemically different compounds with different properties and uses in-home products.